The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 Trace clipping and different clipping patterns.

-- Traditionally, trace clipping is the thoughtful removal of hair according to a pattern.
+- Traditionally, trace clipping is thoughtful hair removal according to a pattern.

 - It can help with how your horse looks, as well as how your horse feels.
-You can target specific health concerns and address sweaty areas, without the need to do a full body clip.
+You can target specific health concerns and address sweaty areas without needing a full body clip.

 - The bib clip removes a tiny stripe of hair from the throat latch, down the neck, and into the area between the front legs.